-Q. Romans 14:21-23, “It is good neither to eat meat nor drink wine nor do anything by which your brother stumbles or is offended or is made weak.
-Do you have faith?
-Have it to yourself before God.
-Happy is he who does not condemn himself in what he approves.
-But he who doubts is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.
+Q. Romans 14:21-23, “It is better not to eat meat or drink wine or do anything else that will cause your brother to stumble be offended or be made weak.
+So whatever you believe about these things, keep between yourself and God.
+Happy is he who does not condemn himself by what he approves.
+But he who doubts is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.”

-I understand most of this chapter up until verse 21.
+I understand the verse about not causing a brother to stumble.
 Please explain the rest for me.

-Some believers refused to eat the meat, fearing they would be worshiping idols by doing so, and therefore sinning.
-Others, more secure in their Christian faith, saw nothing wrong with it, because the pagan gods were just statues.
+Some Christians refused to eat the meat, fearing they would be worshiping idols by doing so, and therefore sinning.
+Others considered themselves more secure in their faith and saw nothing wrong with eating it because the pagan gods were just statues.

-Even though we have great freedom in Christ, we should always be especially careful not to either set a bad example for others, or cause someone struggling in their walk to be burdened unnecessarily.
+The lesson for us is even though we have great freedom in Christ, we should always be careful not to either offend others by our behavior, or cause someone who is struggling to be unnecessarily tempted because of it.

 “Everything is permissible, but not everything is beneficial.
 Everything is permissible, but not everything is constructive.
 Nobody should seek his own good, but the good of others” (1 Cor.
 10:23-24).